Tour India’s Gujarat & Rajasthan

 Dinner is on our own this evening.
 (B/L)

-Day 6Modhera Sun Temple, Patan, Rani ki Vav
+Day 6Modhera Sun Temple, Patan, Rani Ki Vav

 As we spend the day outside Ahmedabad, we begin in Modhera.
-In addition to fascinating Jain temples and carved wooden houses, Modhera hosts the Sun Temple, built by Raja Bhimdev I in 1026 AD.
+In addition to fascinating Jain temples and carved wooden houses, Modhera hosts the Sun Temple, built by Raja Bhima I in 1026 AD.
 This sanctuary is open to the sky, and its walls and pillars are lavishly ornamented with images of gods in a celestial hierarchy.
 The entrance hall has 12 representations of Surya, the sun, and they appear to correspond to the 12 months of the year.
 A spectacular tank, or artificial pool, fronts the temple and symbolizes the primordial milky ocean from which the sun emerged in the Churning undertaken by the demons and gods.

 We also stop at Patan, an early capital of Gujarat and home of the famous Patola silk saris.